 iv Cargo claims

-India does not have an equivalent of the English Carriage of Goods by Sea Act 1992, but rather follows a colonial legislation – the Indian Bills of Lading Act 1856.
+India does not have an equivalent of the English Carriage of Goods by Sea Act, 1992, but rather follows a colonial legislation – the Indian Bills of Lading Act, 1856.
 The Madras High Court in MT Titan Vision v.
-3F Industries Ltd 66 and the Gujarat High Court in MG Forest Pte Ltd v.
-MV Project Workship,67 in their interpretation of Section 1 of the Indian Bills of Lading Act 1856, held that only a named consignee or endorsee would have the right to initiate a cargo claim against the carrier under the bill of lading contract.
-To incorporate an arbitration or dispute resolution clause, the bill of lading will be required to specify that the arbitration or dispute resolution clause is incorporated.68
+3F Industries Ltd 99 and the Gujarat High Court in MG Forest Pte Ltd v.
+MV Project Workship,100 in their interpretation of Section 1 of the Indian Bills of Lading Act 1856, held that only a named 'consignee' or 'endorsee' would have the right in India to initiate a cargo claim against the carrier under the bill of lading contract.
+In these circumstances, it can be argued that the consignee 'assumes only those rights and liabilities created by the contract of carriage that concern the carriage and delivery of the goods, and the payment therefor' so that, for example, the consignee would not be liable for the consequences of the shipment of dangerous cargo.
+To incorporate an arbitration or dispute resolution clause, the bill of lading will be required to specify that the arbitration or dispute resolution clause is incorporated.101

-Indian courts have the power to pass judgments in foreign currency.71 As a general rule, for commercial transactions, courts award interest at the rate at which monies are lent or advanced by nationalised banks.72 The Appeal Court of the Bombay High Court has held that an Indian arbitral tribunal can award interest at the rate of 9 per cent per annum on a claim in US dollars.73 However, in Vedanta Ltd v.
-Shenzen Shandong Nuclear Power Construction Co Ltd,74 the Supreme Court held that a high rate of interest on foreign currencies would be punitive in nature, and reduced the rate of interest awarded by the arbitrator to LIBOR plus 3 per cent.
+Indian courts have the power to pass judgments in foreign currency.104 As a general rule, for commercial transactions, courts award interest at the rate at which monies are lent or advanced by nationalised banks.105 The Appeal Court of the Bombay High Court has held that an Indian arbitral tribunal can award interest at the rate of 9 per cent per annum on a claim in US dollars.106 However, the Supreme Court in Vedanta Ltd v.
+Shenzen Shandong Nuclear Power Construction Co Ltd 107 held that a high rate of interest on foreign currencies would be punitive in nature, and reduced the rate of interest awarded by the arbitrator to LIBOR plus 3 per cent.

 vi Limitation of liability

-Section 352(b) contained in Part XA of the MSA provides that 'the Convention on Limitation of Liability for Maritime Claims 1976 as amended from time to time' has the force of law in India.
-The Merchant Shipping (Limitation of Liability for Maritime Claims) Amendment Rules 2015 (the 2015 Rules), which came into force on 16 February 2015, gives effect to the Protocol to amend the LLMC Convention 1996 (the1996 LLMC Protocol).
+Section 352(b) contained in Part XA of the MSA provides that 'the Convention on Limitation of Liability for Maritime Claims, 1976 as amended from time to time' has the force of law in India.
+The Merchant Shipping (Limitation of Liability for Maritime Claims) Amendment Rules, 2015 (the 2015 Rules), which came into force on 16 February 2015, gives effect to the 1996 Protocol of the 1976 LLMC.
 Under the 2015 Rules, a different unit of account applies to 'Indian ships intended for navigation in or around the coast of India' than to foreign-going vessels.
-The Merchant Shipping (Limitation of Liability for Maritime Claims) Amendment Rules 2017 (the 2017 Rules), which came into force on 21 February 2017, gave effect to the 2012 amendments to the LLMC Convention 1976.
+The Merchant Shipping (Limitation of Liability for Maritime Claims) Amendment Rules, 2017 (the 2017 Rules), which came into force on 21 February 2017, gave effect to the 2012 amendments to the 1976 LLMC.
 However, the 2017 Rules do not apply to coastal trade.
-This would imply Indian-flagged vessels having a licence only to trade along the coast of India would follow the 1996 LLMC Protocol, whereas seagoing vessels would follow the 2012 amendments to the LLMC Convention 1976.
+This would imply Indian-flagged vessels having a licence only to trade along the coast of India would follow the 1996 Protocol to the 1976 LLMC, whereas seagoing vessels would follow the 2012 amendments to the 1976 LLMC.
 The amended rates are applicable to incidents that take place subsequent to the amendment coming into force.

-The International Convention on Civil Liability for Oil Pollution Damage 1969 (the CLC Convention, as amended from time to time) has been incorporated under Part XB of the MSA.
-A party seeking to limit liability can file an action in the admiralty court.78 Security in the form of cash or bank guarantee is permissible.
+The CLC Convention, as amended from time to time, has been incorporated under Part XB of the MSA.
+A party seeking to limit liability can file an action in the admiralty court.111 Security in the form of cash or bank guarantee is permissible.

-Admiralty law has been codified as of 1 April 2018 with the coming into force of the Admiralty (Jurisdiction and Settlement of Maritime Claims) Act 2017 (the Admiralty Act), the brief ramifications of which are as follows:
+Admiralty law in India has been codified as of 1 April 2018 with the coming into force of the Admiralty (Jurisdiction and Settlement of Maritime Claims) Act, 2017 (the Admiralty Act).
+The brief ramifications of the Admiralty Act are as follows:

-- Indian ships are amenable to orders of arrest, except vessels owned or operated by the government of India and vessels registered under the Inland Vessels Act 1917.79 However, the Court of Appeal of the High Court at Calcutta has upheld the observation of the court of first instance that if the vessel has dual registration (under the Inland Vessels Act 1917 and the Merchant Shipping Act 1958), the vessel would be amenable to arrest;80
+- Indian ships are amenable to orders of arrest, except vessels owned or operated by the government of India and vessels registered under the Inland Vessels Act, 1917.
+However, the Court of Appeal of the High Court at Calcutta has upheld the observation of the Court of First Instance that if the vessel has dual registration- under the Inland Vessels Act, 1917 as well as the Merchant Shipping Act, 1958, the vessel would be amenable to arrest;112

 - a claimant can arrest a vessel to enforce a judgment or order;